-The care you take over welcoming your holiday cottage guests could be one of the most powerful tools in your arsenal of customer service and marketing assets.
+The care you take over welcoming your holiday cottage guests is one of the most powerful tools in your arsenal of customer service and marketing assets.
 You never get a second chance to make a first impression.

 Under promise – over deliver

-If you’ve ever received an unexpected extra touch on arrival in a hotel, like being offered a glass of prosecco by the concierge while you check in, or finding a plate of fresh fruit or a bottle of wine in your room, or even just a handwritten note from management, you will know that it puts a smile on your face even if the room is not the best in the world!
+If you’ve ever received an unexpected extra touch on arrival in a hotel, like being offered a glass of prosecco by the concierge while you check in, finding a plate of fresh fruit in your room, or even just a handwritten note from management, then you will know that it puts a smile on your face.

 So how do you create a 5* hotel experience and replicate this warm welcome for your holiday cottage guests?
 Well, we think you can do it even better!